Q&A: I’m setting up an online store. What shopping cart software should I choose?

 The explosive growth of eCommerce is making business ownership a reality for even more aspiring entrepreneurs, which means I get a lot of questions about what’s the best shopping cart software for you to set up your online store with.

-I know many of you use sites like Etsy and Airfire to sell your products, but opening your own store with its own shopping cart will help you get the most out of your online business by letting you control how your customers shop.
+I know many of you use sites like Etsy and Artfire to sell your products, but opening your own store with its own shopping cart will help you get the most out of your online business by letting you control how your customers shop.

 To help you make the choice that’s best for you, here is my take on choosing the right shopping cart software: